anusree-weetech/documentation/nginx/commands.md

 ### Some common nginx related commands

+- when trying to code or add nginx files in `etc/nginx/` folder, then first open vscode and run `sudo code --no-sandbox --user-data-dir=/tmp/vscode-root .` in terminal.
+Then start coding.

 - for every command if not runing the terminal as the owner, prefix `sudo` to everything

 - installing nginx `apt install nginx`